mdbergmann/cl-gserver/README.md

 Notice that for the lengthy operation the sender must be captured because if the lengthy operation is asynchronous 'receive' function is perhaps called for another message where `*sender*` is different.
 In that case `sender` must be supplied explicitly for `reply`.

 See [this test](../tests/spawn-in-receive-test.lisp) for more info.

+NOTE: you should not change actor state from within an asynchronously executed operation in `receive`.
+This is not thread-safe.
+The pattern for this case it to send a message to `self` and have a message handler case that will change the actor state.
+This will ensure that actor state is always changed in a thread-safe way.

 #### Changing behavior